 Sophie is the sole owner of her business but she does get some help from her mum on the day to day running of the company.
 Sophie elaborates – “My mum is artistic too and has always encouraged my creativity.
 When I began to design products it was only natural that she got involved and supported me.
 I make all the creative decisions and spend my time sketching ideas, illustrating designs and working closely with my manufacturers; small pottery in Staffordshire.
 My mum keeps books and puts together the orders.
 She also looks after my stock at my parents’ home in Bristol because I live in a flat in London which is also my design hub and too small to keep teapots and mugs here as well!
 I’m also lucky to have friends who work in editing, PR and photography that have very kindly contributed their knowledge.”

 View the Sophie Richardson Collection

-Sophie talks me through her style – “My designs are quite free flowing with a nod to mid-century modern influences.”
+Sophie talks me through her style – “My designs are quite free-flowing with a nod to mid-century modern influences.”
 The majority of the work is centred on the crockery collection, Sophie tells me – “I create illustrated fine bone china.
 My designs are applied by hand, in Staffordshire.
-I use a minimal colour palette of blues, aqua, teal, pinks and yellow.
-I like to contrast rich and jewel-like colours with subtle pastels.
-My collections include teapots, mugs, tea cups and saucers, plates, bowls and jugs.”
+I use a minimal colour palette of blues, aqua, teal, pinks and yellows.
+I like to contrast-rich and jewel-like colours with subtle pastels.
+My collections include teapots, mugs, teacups and saucers, plates, bowls and jugs.”